Ansh-Kushwaha/IV-SEM-Repo/README.md

 ```28/02/2023``` | ```07/03/2023``` | ```14/03/2023``` | ```21/03/20203 (Abs.)``` | ```28/03/2023``` | ```11/04/2023``` | ```18/04/2023``` | ```25/04/2023``` | ```02/05/2023``` | ```09/05/2023``` | ```16/05/2023``` | ```23/05/2023```
 ## Experiments List :
 1. Study of multiplexer and demultiplexer.
-2. Study of half adder and subtractor
+2. Study of half adder and subtractor.
-3. Study of full adder and subtractor
+3. Study of full adder and subtractor.

 ### Programs :
 1. Write a program to add two 8 bit numbers.